trevoronions/ECE-230L---Trevor-Onions-Reagan-Ovechka/lab06/README.md

 ## Lab Summary

 In this lab, we applied our knowledge of adding and number theory to implement a two bit adder in vivado.
+We made an object of a full adder and utilized it in series to create a two bit adder.

 ## Lab Questions